wolfganghansmann/lame-excuse-server/README.md

 cd lame-excuse-server

-# Create a Container image and store it in the Container Registry
+# Create a container image and store it in the Google Container Registry
 gcloud builds submit --tag gcr.io/$GOOGLE_CLOUD_PROJECT/lame-excuse-server
 ```